Nateckert/Esperanto/README.md

 ## Installation

-1. Clone the Github repository
+1. Clone the Github repository, than run in the terminal the following commands
 2. `cd path/to/folder` (`cd Desktop/Python/Esperanto_dictionary`)
 3. `python3 -m venv venv`
 4. `source ./venv/bin/activate`